 Basic net income (loss) per share has been computed using the weighted-average number of shares of common stock outstanding during the period.
-Diluted net income (loss) per share has been computed using the weighted-average number of shares of common stock and dilutive potential common shares from options and warrants outstanding during the period.
+Diluted net income (loss) per share has been computed using the weighted-average number of shares of common stock and dilutive potential common shares from stock options, restricted stock units/awards and warrants outstanding during the period.
 In periods with net losses, normally dilutive shares become anti-dilutive, and therefore for those periods basic and dilutive earnings per share are the same.